grafana/explore-traces/docs/sources/_index.md

 To modify an applied filter:

 1. Select the filter to modify in the Filter bar.
--1.
-Select a new option from the drop-down list.
+1. Select an option from the drop-down list.

--
-- You can also click in the **Filter** bar to add filters using drop-down lists.
+You can also click in the **Filter** bar to add filters using drop-down lists.

 #### Remove one or more filters